 Name derivation: Jacaranda – from the Portuguese name for the genus; mimosifolia – leaves like a mimosa (Albizia julibrissin).

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
+John Rawlings subsequently added the note on J. acutifolia.
 Native range corrected from Brazil to NW Argentina & Bolivia; Huang locations added (Jun 2017, SP).